gihanjayatilaka/non-contact-sleep-apnea-detection/README.md

 # Sleep Apnea Detection

 This is the codebase for *Jayatilaka, Gihan, Weligampola, Harshana, Sritharan, Suren, Pathmanathan, Pankayaraj, Ragel, Roshan and Nawinne, Isuru, 2019.
-Non-contact Infant Sleep Apnea Detection. arXiv preprint [https://arxiv.org/abs/1910.04725](arXiv:1910.04725).*
+Non-contact Infant Sleep Apnea Detection. arXiv preprint [arXiv:1910.04725](https://arxiv.org/abs/1910.04725).*

-The work was presented at [http://www.iciis.org/](ICIIS International Conference of Industrial Information Systems 2019).
+The work was presented at [ICIIS International Conference of Industrial Information Systems 2019](http://www.iciis.org/).
 The proceedings will be made available soon.

 You may cite this work as,